 If you have a teenager at home, you may have heard them call a friend - or a nemesis - ‘Default’.
 This is a schoolyard insult for Fortnite players using free skins, the very synonym of uncool.

 Released without much fanfare in 2017, Fortnite quickly turned into a cultural phenomenon with 350 million registered accounts as of May 2020 - up by 100 million since March 2019 - and more than 57 million active players in 2019.
-The first-person shooter game generated more than $1.2 billion in revenue in its first 10 months, becoming the first free-to-play game to reach that mark in its first year.
+The third-person shooter game generated more than $1.2 billion in revenue in its first 10 months, becoming the first free-to-play game to reach that mark in its first year.
 At launch in 2018, its mobile app was generating $2 million a day.

 Registered accounts as of May 2020